Zoophish/planetset-docs/docs/water.md

 Oceans are water bodies that span the entire planet.
 They work like the terrain surface in that they are tessellated to the dicing rate.

 The ocean surface has its own separate displacement group like the planet terrain that can be found inside the Planet Ocean geometry nodes modifier.
-By default, there is a small noise displacement applied to mimick small waves.
+By default, there is a small noise displacement applied to mimic small waves.

 ### Parameters